Moodys19/ADL-Hallucination-Detection/README.md

 ## Gathering the Data
 ### Initial Data Overview
-As mentioned in Assignment 1 the data used for this project is the [CNN/Daily Mail (CNNDM) dataset](https://huggingface.co/datasets/RUCAIBox/Summarization/blob/main/cnndm.tgz), which contains news articles and corresponding summaries.
+As mentioned in Assignment 1 the data used for this project is the [CNN/Daily Mail (CNNDM) dataset](https://huggingface.co/datasets/abisee/cnn_dailymail) (same dataset, different source), which contains news articles and corresponding summaries.
 The articles are already split into Training, Test and Validation files, with the articles being stored in the .src files, while the summaries are stored in the .tgt files.
 The initial data overview conducted in `initial_data_overview.ipynb` shows that there are no missing values.
 The original data contains 287 227 training articles, 11 490 test articles and 13 368 validation articles.

 ### Generating the Hallucinated Data
 For the generation of the hallucinated summary an LLM was used.
 Between finding the right model and the first experiments with it, most of the time of this submission was spent.
 Finally,